 Results: A 42-year-old male patient, smoker, with a history of fibrosarcoma (surgically treated and cured), known hypertensive, diagnosed with AIDS (C2) since 2011, presented with fever (38°C), chills, headache, myalgia, and productive cough with mucopurulent sputum, with a 7-day onset and no improvement under outpatient Augmentin therapy.
-On antiretroviral treatment with DLG/LAM, the patient had complete viral suppression and a CD4 count of 550/mm3.
-Clinical examination revealed afebrility (36.7°C), BP 158/88 mmHg, HR 116 bpm, RR 18 breaths/min, SpO2 96% on room air, BMI 23.5 kg/m2; without pulmonary auscultatory abnormalities, in contrast to the intensity of the cough and extrapulmonary symptoms.
+On antiretroviral treatment with DLG/LAM, the patient had complete viral suppression and a CD4 count of 550/mm.
+Clinical examination revealed afebrility (36.7°C), BP 158/88 mmHg, HR 116 bpm, RR 18 breaths/min, SpO2 96% on room air, BMI 23.5 kg/m; without pulmonary auscultatory abnormalities, in contrast to the intensity of the cough and extrapulmonary symptoms.
 Imaging showed nodular opacities with a "tree-in-bud" pattern, subsolid nodules, bronchial dilations, and a condensation focus with irregular margins in the right lower lobe.
 Laboratory findings revealed an inflammatory syndrome without hematologic changes, proteinuria, elevated ASLO and TPHA.
 Respiratory panel was positive for Mp.
 Sputum test was negative for TB bacilli, but Klebsiella pneumoniae (Kp) was isolated.
-Syphilitic infection was ruled out, interpreting the positive TPHA as a false-positive reaction associated with Mp infection.
-The evolution was favorable, but requires monitoring for post-infectious complications.
+Syphilitic infection was favorable, but requires monitoring for post-infectious complications.

 Conclusions: HIV-associated pneumonias, especially atypical ones, present a diagnostic challenge.
 A positive sputum culture for Kp must be cautiously interpreted in clinical context.
 The course of Mp pneumonia in the HIV-infected patient under antiretroviral therapy was classic.

-Keywords: Mycoplasma pneumoniae, immunosuppression, Klebsiella pneumoniae HEPATITIS A VIRUS INFECTION IN THE PEDIATRIC POPULATION: A RETROSPECTIVE STUDY AT "DR. VICTOR BABES" HOSPITAL, BUCHAREST, 2024
+Keywords: Mycoplasma pneumoniae, immunosuppression, Klebsiella pneumoniae

+HEPATITIS A VIRUS INFECTION IN THE PEDIATRIC POPULATION: A RETROSPECTIVE STUDY AT "DR. VICTOR BABES" HOSPITAL, BUCHAREST, 2024